YashKalbande/FCR/pacman.md

         aim.y = y
 ```

-## abc
+## The final step

-This will cause the program to listen for arrow keypresses, and update Pac-Man’s direction.
+And finally, we can get our game going.
+We’ll need to set a resolution, hide the Turtles, write the score, listen for keyboard presses (we’re using lambda for this) and update Pac-Man’s direction, monitor the up, down, left and right keys for our aim changes.
+We’ll then draw the world, start the move function and we’re done!

 ```python3
 setup(420, 420, 370, 0)
 hideturtle()